SciGA: A Comprehensive Dataset for Designing Graphical Abstracts in Academic Papers: Introduction

 To address the gaps identified above, we introduce SciGA-145k, the first large-scale dataset designed to support GA design.
-SciGA-145k comprises approximately 145,000 scientific papers, including their full-text and metadata, along with 1.14 million associated figures, including GAs, and is released under the C-UDA 1.0 license.
-The collected GAs from journal articles are classified into three categories -- original, reused, and modified -- based on their creation process, as illustrated in~\cref{fig:01_ga-sample}.
-Additionally, we explicitly identify figures that function as teaser images within papers.
+SciGA-145k comprises approximately 145,000 scientific papers (including full text and metadata) and 1.14 million figures (including both in-paper figures and GAs), released under the C-UDA 1.0 license.
+The dataset preserves rich structural elements such as section hierarchies, subfigure structures, math expressions, and semantic tags, enabling downstream tasks on GAs and other visual-language content in scientific papers.
+We collected GAs published alongside papers in journals and identified teasers from in-paper figures. \cref{fig:GA_example} shows example GAs or teasers in SciGA-145k.

-Building upon SciGA-145k, we define two tasks: 1) Intra-GA Recommendation, which identifies figures within a given paper that are best suited as GAs, and 2) Inter-GA Recommendation, which retrieves GAs from other papers to provide design inspiration for creating a new one.
-A successful solution to Intra-GA Recommendation would allow platforms to suggest alternative GA options, such as embedding them when linking papers on social media.
+To promote scientific communication, we define two tasks: 1) Intra-GA Recommendation, identifying in-paper figures that effectively capture key contributions as GAs; and 2) Inter-GA Recommendation, retrieving GAs from other papers to inspire new GA designs (see \cref{fig:task_overview}).
+A successful solution to Intra-GA Recommendation would allow academic platforms (e.g., journals, preprint servers) to suggest alternative GA options, such as embedding them when linking papers on social media.
 Meanwhile, a successful solution to Inter-GA Recommendation would support researchers in designing more impactful GAs by leveraging existing designs from other papers.
-We evaluated the recommendation performance of a group of reasonable models based on classification (e.g., ViT~\cite{dosovitskiy2020vit}, SwinTransformerV2~\cite{liu2022swin-transformer}, ConvNeXtV2~\cite{woo2023convnext}) and contrastive learning (e.g., CLIP~\cite{radford2022clip}, OpenCLIP~\cite{cherti2023open-clip}, Long-CLIP~\cite{zhang2024long-clip}).
+We evaluated a group of representative models based on classification, including SwinTransformerV2~\cite{liu2022swin-transformer}, ConvNeXtV2~\cite{woo2023convnext}; and contrastive learning, including CLIP~\cite{radford2022clip}, Long-CLIP~\cite{zhang2024long-clip}, SigLIP2~\cite{tschannen2025siglip2}.

-In Intra-GA Recommendation, where multiple plausible candidates can exist beyond the labeled ground truth (GT), traditional ranking-based metrics have failed to account for this scenario.
-To address these limitations, we introduce Confidence Adjusted top1-GT Ratio@$k$ (CAR@$k$), a novel recommendation metric, considering the confidence the model has in certain ones, as illustrated in~\cref{fig:02_car-sample}.
+Conventional recommendation metrics such as recall@$k$~(R@$k$), or normalized discounted cumulative gain~(nDCG)~\cite{burges2005ndcg} have failed to account for scenarios in Intra-GA Recommendation where multiple plausible candidates exist beyond the ground truth~(GT).
+To address these limitations, we introduce Confidence Adjusted top-1 GT Ratio@$k$~(CAR@$k$), a novel metric that considers the model's confidence, as illustrated in \cref{fig:CAR_example}.